peer-review-finder/peer-review-finder.github.io/index.md

 By clicking on the View Review button on the View Paper Reviews page, users are able to view the review left on their paper, and rate quality of the review.

 ![](images/m2/view-review.png)

+# Community Feedback

+We interviewed five UH graduate community members to get their opinions on our project, here's what they said:

+### Henri C.
+- Landing page: expecting to be able to click on action related heading, such as "Create an Account!"
+- User home page: expecting to be able to click on "PAPERS MATCH YOUR INTEREST"
+- View papers page: searching does not work
+- Add paper page: unexpected behavior when invalid URL provided for "Link of Paper"
+- Edit paper page: expected to go back to my papers page when finished
+- My reviews page: would be nice to have a link to edit review
+- General: suggestion, move "View Papers" button in navbar to user home page

+### Chakhon L.
+I was able to complete the tasks in a reasonable amount of time.
+All the tasks were pretty straight forward, but it would be nice if it had auto filling for the author and an abstract like how easyBib can detect the author.
+Also, maybe allowing users to view the paper in the Your Review page will be convenient instead of searching for the paper in View Papers.
+I don’t think I will use the application if it goes live since I don’t write much paper and it seems like there is no reward for reviewing.

+### Hao W.
+The app overall is good.
+The app is also fast and clean.
+However, the location for some functionalities could be more intuitive.
+When you go to the home page, you should have the ability to view other papers, meaning put the view papers navbar item onto the home page.
+Also on my papers page, it would be nice to have the ability to upload a paper on that page as well.
+My reviews page could have the ability to edit reviews on the same page for convenience but this is not necessary.
+I would consider using the application if I wrote more papers and wanted them to be reviewed.

+### Katie Ac.
+- Functionality wise it’s fast and simple to use, and it feels like it’d be easy to put any paper on there
+- An “About” page might be nice to talk about the site’s intent, but idk how polished this is.
+- Is there a way to prevent idea stealing from papers?
+Like a confidentiality thing or copyright thing?
+Idk the correct term, but if I were hoping to submit a paper and my data wasn’t proprietary or my own, that would be a concern of mine

+Otherwise it looks like a cool site, I hope it goes well for your class!

 # Developer Guide